jillesvangurp/es-kotlin-client/README.md

 Look inside the build file for comments and documentation.

-It will spin up elasticsearch using docker compose and run the tests.
+Gradle will spin up elasticsearch using docker compose and then run the tests.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
-This is to avoid accidentally running tests against a real cluster.
+This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

 # Changelog

+- 0.9.2
+ - tweak search results api to facilitate bulk updates
+ - misc version updates for dependencies
+ - make it possible to override the deprecation handler used for parsing queries
+ - allow using Reader and InputStream on source(..) as well
 - 0.9.1 Add raw json support for constructing queries.
 - 0.0.1 - 0.9.0 Search/Scrolling search, bulk indexing, crud.
 Not feature complete but things are usable and useful.